What has eight legs and scares the crap out of most people?

 - Use a spider repellent

 I’ll go into each of these steps in more detail below, but the entire process shouldn’t take very long.
+Here are five tips to keep spiders out of your garage for good!

 1. Take away their hiding spots